nludban/micropython-pico-presentations/README.md

 ## Part 1 - MicroPython and Pi Pico

-**Replacing the Arduino**

-A Python sized for a microcontroller, running on a processor sized to run it... is this the silver bullet that could end development with the Arduino?
-This presentation is an overview of the features of micropython and the Pi Pico, focusing on development time and performance.
+**Evaluating Features and Performance**

+**(Can it replace Arduino?)**

+Python on a $4 microcontroller sounds promising - but how good is it?
+Make a list of features to test, attempt some quick demos starting from the offical examples, measure performance, investigate where slow.
-From blinking an LED to interrupt driven quadrature decoding, can it keep up with the demands of a real-time embedde system?
+From blinking an LED with GPIO to an interrupt driven quadrature decoder, this presentation covers the process of evaluating MicroPython on the pi pico focusing on performance and developer effort.

 ## Part 2 - PIO Peripheral of the Raspberry Pi Pico